prometheus/prometheus/docs/configuration/configuration.md

   # Sets the credentials.
 It is mutually exclusive with
   # `credentials_file`.
   [ credentials: <secret> ]
-  # Sets the credentials with the credentials read from the configured file.
+  # Sets the credentials to the credentials read from the configured file.
   # It is mutually exclusive with `credentials`.
   [ credentials_file: <filename> ]